raspberrypilearning/build-an-octapi/en/step_10.md

     sudo python3 compute.py
     ```

     If the OctaPi is working correctly, at the end of the run all the servers used to execute the job will be listed in the table.
+If the Octapi is working, the result should look similar to this.

     ```bash